Friend2868/Friend2868.github.io/stellar-sphere/src/content/posts/01-the-power-of-react-hooks copy.md

 ---
-title: "Erster Post"
+title: "First Post"
 publishedAt: 2024-02-02
-description: "Erster Post hier"
+description: "First post here"
-slug: "erster-post"
+slug: "fist-post"
 isPublish: true
 ---

-## Erster Post
+## First Post

-Dies ist mein erster Post auf meiner Portfolio Website. :D Hier werde ich zukünftlich Updates über meine Projekte und anderes geben!
+This is my first post on my portfolio website. :D Here, I will provide future updates about my projects and more!